ipld/ipld/docs/gtd/README.md

 do that; if you can't, only then should you keep reading down the list to the more invasive and high-effort options that are available.

+In order:

+1. Use the Data Model.
+2. Use Schemas.
+3. Use ADLs.
+4. Write a new codec.

 Use the Data Model
 ------------------